ZoltanRacz/MomentMatching.jl/docs/src/index.md

 This is a package to perform Method of Moments estimation (Generalized and Simulated).
 It was built having in mind three key features:
 - *Flexibility*: routines can be used for estimation of any model;
-- *Speed*: multithreading and multiprocessing (also combined) are supported, both locally and on a cluster;
+- *Parallelization*: multithreading and multiprocessing (also combined) are supported, both locally and on a cluster;
 - *Ease of use*: the user just needs to write her model in the way described later and set the algorithm options before running the main estimation function.

 ## Installation